 Provider Experience and Surgical Technique

-The expertise of your implant provider dramatically influences success rates.
+The knowledge of your implant provider dramatically influences success rates.
 Our periodontists receive years of additional training specifically focused on implant placement and gum health.
-This specialized knowledge allows for precise planning, meticulous surgical technique, and comprehensive management of any complexities that may arise during treatment.
+This allows for precise planning, meticulous surgical technique, and management of any complexities that may arise during treatment.
+According to a 2024 meta-analysis published in Clinical Oral Investigations, dental implants demonstrate survival rates exceeding 90% over 20 years when key success factors are addressed.

 Advanced diagnostic technology enables more precise implant planning and placement.
-We utilize state-of-the-art 3D imaging to assess bone structure, identify optimal implant positions, and avoid anatomical structures, like nerves and sinuses.
-This detailed planning helps ensure predictable results even in challenging cases.
+We utilize state-of-the-art 3D cone beam imaging to assess bone structure, identify optimal implant positions, and avoid anatomical structures like nerves and sinuses.

 Diligent Aftercare and Maintenance

 Don’t wait until bone loss changes your smile forever.
-Trust your care to our exceptional team at Laudenbach Periodontics & Dental Implants, where our diplomates of the American Academy of Periodontology bring over 20 years of trusted expertise to every treatment.
+Trust your care to our team at Laudenbach Periodontics & Dental Implants, where our diplomates of the American Academy of Periodontology bring over 40 years of trusted care to every treatment.
 We believe in doing things right—from our patient-focused approach to our exclusive use of premium Straumann implants, the gold standard in dental implant technology.

 Take the first step toward preserving your jawbone and restoring your confident smile.
-Call our Philadelphia office at (215) 985-4337 or complete our contact form today to schedule your comprehensive $199 consultation, which includes all necessary X-rays, full periodontal charting, and a complete photo series.
-No matter how long you’ve been concerned about your smile, we’re here to make dental implant treatment a positive experience.
+Call our Philadelphia office at (215) 985-4337 or complete our contact form today to schedule your consultation.
+Patients from Villanova, Cherry Hill, and communities throughout the greater Philadelphia area trust us for their dental implant needs.